Raicuparta/nomai-vr/README.md

 Besides lowering the graphics in-game (shadows, antialiasing and ambient occlusion are the heaviest hitters), try lowering the rendering resolution in SteamVR's settings.SteamVR defaults to 150%, try something like 100% instead.
 Changing resolution and V-sync in-game has no effect.

-### Framerate

-Outer Wilds was originally locked to 60 FPS.
-To work around this, NomaiVR forces the game's physics refresh rate to match your VR headset's refresh rate.
-This can have a high impact on performance.
-Try lowering your refresh rate through SteamVR's settings (if your headset supports this) to get a more stable framerate.

-If your headset doesn't support multiple refresh rates, you can override the game's physics refresh rate in NomaiVR's options (pause the game, select Mods > NomaiVR and change Physics Refresh Rate).
-This will cause a disconnect between the framerate of the VR camera rotation and the framerate of the game's physics, so it's not very pleasant.
-Setting it to zero makes it follow your VR headset's refresh rate.

 ## Compatibility with other mods

 NomaiVR affects code in pretty much the whole game, and drastically changes things in ways that are sure to break other mods.
 If you are having issues, make sure you disable any other mods you might have installed.